haimglikman/whos-behind-that-client/README.md

 # whos-behind-that-client

+### v1.10.1 (client) | Server: v1.15.1 | Admin: v2.9.4
+- New FAQ: What is Hidden Convergent Interest?
+(Terminology)
+- New FAQ: What platforms are supported?
+(Scanning logic)
+- New FAQ: Is login or identification required?
+(Technical)
+- New FAQ: Is Who's Behind That? free?
+(Technical)
+- "Who's Behind That?" italicized throughout app text

 ### v1.10.0 (client) | Server: v1.15.1 | Admin: v2.9.4
 - New FAQ: What is Hidden Convergent Interest?
 - New FAQ: What platforms are supported?
 Does scanning work the same for all?